ansys/pystk/doc/source/api/ansys/stk/core/graphics/IVideoStream.rst

 IVideoStream
 ============

-.. py:class:: IVideoStream
+.. py:class:: ansys.stk.core.graphics.IVideoStream

    object

    A raster stream that streams from a video.
 The video can be read from a file, or streamed from an HTTP, RTP, UDP, or TCP source.
 See the Video Streams Overview for a list of supported video formats and Uri usage.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IVideoStream

 Overview
 --------